From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 What gets celebrated gets repeated.

 Example: “Nominating Designer for Value 2: Radical Honesty.
 The client asked for a feature we’ve never built.
 The designer admitted we lacked expertise and recommended a specialist.
-Client appreciated honesty, relationship deepened.”
+Client appreciated the honesty, relationship deepened.”

 Ongoing: Scale to $142K with 24 Team Members, Culture Maintained